Best practices and guidance for code components created using Power Apps component framework

 Code components can be rendered in multiple clients (model-driven apps, canvas apps, portals) and screen formats (mobile, tablet, web).
 When used in model-driven apps, dataset code components can be placed on main form grids, related record grids, subgrids, or dashboards.
 When used in canvas apps, code components can be placed inside responsive containers that resize\ dynamically using the configuration provided by the app maker.

 • Using trackContainerResize allows code components to respond to changes in the available width and height.
-In some cases, this may mean rendering a different UI that fits the space available.
+In some cases, setting this renders a different UI that fits the space available.
 Using allocatedHeight and allocatedWidth can be combined with getFormFactor to determine if the code component is running on a mobile, tablet, or web client.
-More information: See this Choices picker tutortial.
+More information: See this Choices picker tutorial.

 • Implementing setFullScreen allows users to expand to use the entire available screen available where space is limited.
 More information: Canvas app grid component.

-• If the code component cannot provide a meaningful experience in the given container size, it should disable functionality appropriately and provide feedback to the user.
+• If the code component can't provide a meaningful experience in the given container size, it should disable functionality appropriately and provide feedback to the user.

 Always use scoped CSS rules

 When you implement styling to your code components using CSS, ensure that the CSS is scoped to your component using the automatically generated CSS classes applied to the container DIV element for your component.
-If your CSS is scoped globally, it will likely break the existing styling of the form or screen where the code component is rendered.
-If using a third party CSS framework, use a version of that framework that's already namespaced or otherwise wrap that framework in a namespace either by hand or using a CSS preprocessor.
+If your CSS is scoped globally, it might break the existing styling of the form or screen where the code component is rendered.
+If using a third party CSS framework, use a namespaced version of that framework or otherwise wrap that framework in a namespace either by hand or using a CSS preprocessor.

 For example, if your namespace is SampleNamespace and your code component name is LinearInputComponent, you would add a custom CSS rule using: